uddeshaya/hacking-tools-1/README.md

-# Hacking tools written in Python3 and Rust
+# Hacking tools written in Python3 and Rust Try It